Shell-Led CrossWind Consortium Successfully Completes 759 MW Offshore Wind Farm in the Netherlands

 The consortium, led by Shell, announced on Wednesday the timely completion of a 759-megawatt offshore wind farm at the Hollandse Kust Noord site.
 This achievement stands out in an industry grappling with project delays elsewhere, attributed to escalating costs.

-The successful commissioning of the wind farm marks a significant milestone, bringing the installed base of wind power in the to 4.5 gigawatts.
+The successful commissioning of the wind farm marks a significant milestone, bringing the installed base of wind power in the North Sea to 4.5 gigawatts.
 This aligns with a decade-old plan and is expected to contribute approximately 15% of the nation's electricity needs.

 See also: Dutch King Inaugurates 1500MW Hollandse Kust Zuid Wind Farm, a Joint Effort of Vattenfall, BASF, and Allianz